Tilosmsh/china-custom-form-parser/README.md

 To extract export declaration information, follow these steps:

-1.Place the ExportPrint.pdf file in the folder where the script is located.
+1. Place the ExportPrint.pdf file in the folder where the script is located.
-2.Open your terminal or command prompt.
+2. Open your terminal or command prompt.
-3.Run the following command:
+3. Run the following command:

  ```bash
    python extract_multiple_export_contract.py